 What are records?

 Records are the means by which information is transmitted from one person to another.
-They include but are not limited to books, periodicals, correspondence, minutes, files, audiovisual items, maps, diagrams, and computerized data, whether published or unpublished.
+Records capture interactions between people and entities, and include but are not limited to books, periodicals, correspondence, minutes, files, audiovisual items, maps, diagrams, and computerized data, whether published or unpublished.
 (Adapted from definitions appearing in Maedke, etc., Information and Records Management, 2d ed., p.
 4.)

 What is records management?